Our Christian faith strengthens,

 In that regard, we have supernatural events still happening 2,000 years after St Paul wrote about them (1 Corinthians 12:4-11).
 And mark my words, they do still happen.
 No pretending.
 I don’t think anything else made it as clear to me, in my early years of faith, that the Bible was the ‘real real’ as those Bible-based events did when I was confronted by them!
 (And remember my auditing background.)

-Yes, try it all for yourself and I am pretty sure that you too can hold ‘iron-clad’ belief as a result of applying Christian faith to your life.
-Prior to me trying it, evaluating its basis as a result, I certainly would have ignored any suggestion that evidence-based belief in God was remotely possible.
+Yes, try it all for yourself and I am pretty sure that you too can hold ‘iron-clad’ belief in God as a result of applying Christian faith to your life.
+Prior to me trying it, evaluating its basis as a result, I certainly would have ignored any suggestion that ‘evidence-based belief‘ in God was remotely possible.
 But here I am now, assuring you that it is definitely is!

-When reading our amazing Bible, its life affecting message should also become obvious.
+And when reading ‘our amazing Bible‘, its life affecting message should also become obvious.

-This use of faith to guide our belief in God goes the full circle.
-I mean that our developing belief in God goes on to support our growing Christian faith, and vice versa!
+This use of faith to support our belief in God goes the full circle.
+For us thinkers, I mean that our developing belief in God’s existence goes on to support our growing Christian faith and vice versa!

 Yes, at first, it might look too good to be true, but we can actually come to recognise that he really is there in this world and within our lives.
 And we find that he is as the Bible portrays him: the great I AM.

-Of course our church of choice will lead us in our growth of Christian faith, e.g. our knowledge of Jesus’ life and its implications for us.
-There are, for example, responsibilities made clear for us in the Bible.
-These are lightly explained in the following article, “Real personal freedom”.
+Of course our ‘church of choice‘ will lead us in our growth of Christian faith, e.g. our knowledge of Jesus’ life and its implications for us.
+As explained above, for example, responsibilities are made clear for us in the Bible.

 So, gradually, gradually, we move into deeper faith.
 We accept more and more of Christianity’s messages learnt through attending our fellowships of faith and of course reading the Bible.
 We understand how it all fits together.
-Depending on our position in life, mind you, our priorities in life may need rearranging: God, family, church, job, fun….
+Depending on our position in life, mind you, our priorities may need rearranging: God, family, church, school/ college/ job, helping others in need, fun….